Kongstad/Kongstad/README.md

 # Welcome
 Hi, my name is Peter, thanks for stopping by my portfolie!
-Here you will find projects from my university time and all the new projects I have been working on lately
+Here you will find projects from my university time and experimental projects dabbling with earth observation data.
 * Education: Bachelor and Masters degrees in Geoscience
 * Job: Remote Sensing Scientist at Agreena
-* Nationality: Danish

 ## Skillset and interests:
 * Remote sensing